altocodenl/cell/readme.md

 Reactivity event system is just doing it through those calls through the event system. push vs pull.

 TODO: everything :)

+## Comparison between cell and other programming languages

+cell most resembles the following programming languages: [Tcl](https://en.wikipedia.org/wiki/Tcl), [J](https://en.wikipedia.org/wiki/J_(programming_language)) and other array languages and [lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)).
+To a lesser extent, [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)).

+Like all of these languages, cell is [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity).
+The languages above have almost no syntax; we can perhaps ay that cell has no syntax, apart from the syntax used to represent alf.

+Like these languages, cell has text, number and list as first-class structures.
+Unlike them, it has native support for hashes.
+This is, in my opinion, the biggest advantage that cell has over lisp.

+The main differences between cell and these languages is the embodiment of [pillars 2 and 3 of TODIS](https://github.com/altocodenl/todis?tab=readme-ov-file#the-five-pillars):
+- All the data exists in a single dataspace that is fully addressable.
+- The execution of the interpreter happens within this dataspace, so that intermediate results can be seen and manipulated.

+The two decisions above make macros just like normal programming, by simply modifying the intermediate results of the interpreter.

+Like Tcl with [Tk](https://en.wikipedia.org/wiki/Tk_(software)), the interface maker comes integrated with the language.
+Unlike the languages above, cell also comes integrated with a server to expose an API.

 ## The database